Karstadt owner Signa makes offer for Hudson's Bay's Kaufhof

 Signa bought Karstadt from the brink of bankruptcy in 2014 for the nominal consideration of just one euro from its majority owner Nicolas Berggruen, son of an international art dealer.

-Signa restored Karstadt to profitability: realigning its offerings closer to the tastes of German consumers, cutting costs and making operations more efficient.
+Signa restored Karstadt to profitability by realigning its offerings closer to the tastes of German consumers, cutting costs and making operations more efficient.
 Karstadt and Kaufhof are now the two largest department store operators in Germany.

-Last month, Signa said it had completed an equity raise of 1 billion euros, giving it more firepower to pursue acquisitions.

-Reporting by Greg Roumeliotis and Carl O'Donnell in New York; Additional reporting by Matthias Inverardi in Duesseldorf; Editing by David Gregorio and Frances Kerry
+Reporting by Greg Roumeliotis and Carl O'Donnell in New York; Additional reporting by Matthias Inverardi in Duesseldorf; Editing by David Gregorio, Frances Kerry, Grant McCool